researchgate/gradle-release/README.md

 	<tr>
 		<td>failOnSnapshotDependencies</td>
 		<td>true</td>
-		<td>Fail when the project has dependencies on SNAPSHOT versions</td>
+		<td>Fail when the project has dependencies on SNAPSHOT versions unless those SNAPSHOT dependencies have been defined as 'ignoredSnapshotDependencies'</td>
 	</tr>
 	<tr>
 		<td>failOnUnversionedFiles</td>